OyinOsunkoya/Sales-and-Product-KPI-Dashboard---Power-BI-/README.md

 ![Screenshot of Product Report](ProductReport.JPG)<br><br>
 **Product Report**
+1. The effect of price change on the firm's profit can be seen.
+Lower
-1. The profit, order volume and their 6 months forecast for the selected products can be viewed.
-Multiple selection is allowed.
+2. The order volume and its 6 months forecast for the selected products can be viewed.
+Multiple selection of Product categories/ subcategories/ product is allowed.